-- Receiver is secured and locked to hitch.
+- · Receiver is secured and locked to hitch.

 - Safety chains are secured to tow vehicle.

 - Trailer jack(s) are fully retracted.

 - · Trailer brakes are checked.

 - Tires and wheels are checked.

 - Breakaway switch is connected to tow vehicle;

 - The trailer lights are connected and checked.

-- · Load is secured to trailer.
+- Load is secured to trailer.

-4.3 Couple Trailer T o Tow Vehicle
+4.3 Couple Trailer To Tow Vehicle

 The trailer may be equipped with a ball receiver, fifth wheel or king pin.
-See the appropriate section for the receiver on your trailer.
+See the appropriate section for the coupler on your trailer.

-4.3.1 Trailer With Ball Receiver
+4.3.1 TRAILER WITH BALL RECEIVER